if-paul-then/if-paul-then.github.io/_articles/pdf-decryption-using-qpdf-inside-aws-lambda/article.md

 4. Paste the following code into the index.js file: [index.js](https://github.com/if-paul-then/if-paul-then.github.io/blob/master/_articles/pdf-decryption-using-qpdf-inside-aws-lambda/index.js)
 5. Click “Deploy”

-For more information on how binary data is handled, see this article: https://aws.amazon.com/blogs/compute/handling-binary-data-using-amazon-api-gateway-http-apis
+For more information on how binary data is handled, [see this article](https://aws.amazon.com/blogs/compute/handling-binary-data-using-amazon-api-gateway-http-apis).

 ## Test the API
 In this section we’ll test the API using the “curl” command.
 Any other tool could be used as well that can call REST APIs e.g. Postman.